pingcap/docs-cn/pd-configuration-file.md

 + Determines whether to enable the telemetry collection feature in TiDB Dashboard.
 + Default value: `true`
 + See [Telemetry](/telemetry.md) for details.

+## `replication-mode`

+Configuration items related to the replication mode of all Regions.
+See [Enable synchronous replication in PD configuration file](/synchronous-replication.md#enable-synchronous-replication-in-the-pd-configuration-file) for details.